 Between 1919 and 1921 a series of experiments were undertaken for a square coinage in nickel to replace the large bronze penny and halfpenny coins.
 The shape and size was based of a coin from Ceylon (Sri Lanka).
 These patterns were never authorised for issue.

-A square nickel pattern coin with rounded corners (18mm across, plain edge) featuring a crowned and draped bust of George V facing left with the legend GEORGE V D. G. BRITT: OMN: REX 1920 following the straight edges of the coin.
+A square nickel pattern coin with rounded corners (18mm across, plain edge) featuring a bare head of George V facing left with the legend GEORGE V D. G. BRITT: OMN: REX 1920 around.
 The reverse features a Kookaburra seated facing right on small branch; curved above, AUSTRALIA; below at right in two lines and large letters, ONE PENNY

-Crowned and draped bust of George V facing left; in a circle around following straight edges of coin, GEORGE V D.G.
+Bare head of George V facing left; in a circle around, GEORGE V D.G.
 BRITT: OMN: REX 1920

 Kookaburra seated on small branch facing right; curved above, AUSTRALIA; below at right in two lines, ONE PENNY